jsm28/matholymp-py/docs/intro.rst

   not used; Roundup is not needed if the online registration system is not used).
 (Roundup does not yet support Python 3, which is why Python 3 is not supported for online registration.)
-Use of the current version of Roundup, 1.5.0 as of this writing, is recommended.
-Versions before 1.4.20 have known bugs, fixed in 1.4.20, that are relevant to some uses of matholymp.
-Some such bugs are still present in 1.5.0, so you should consider applying the patches in the :file:`roundup-patches/` directory in the matholymp source distribution before installing Roundup.
+Use of the current version of Roundup, 1.5.1 as of this writing, is recommended; older versions will not work because of Roundup API changes.
+Some bugs relevant to some uses of matholymp are still present in 1.5.1, so you should consider applying the patches in the :file:`roundup-patches/` directory in the matholymp source distribution before installing Roundup.
 See :ref:`roundup-patches` for more details of those patches.

 * `PyPDF2 <https://mstamy2.github.io/PyPDF2/>`_ or the older `pyPdf
   <http://pybrary.net/pyPdf/>`_ (used in generating PDF documents from